Brain Tumor Social Media: Quality of life, advance care planning, and palliative care

 In 2018, researchers collaborated with brain tumor patients and care partners by using #BTSM to better understand how people facing brain tumors define quality of life.
-Those participating in the tweet chat said that quality of life for brain tumor patients and care partners encompasses psychosocial concerns in addition to more obvious physical and cognitive concerns.
+Those participating in the chat said that quality of life for brain tumor patients and care partners encompasses psychosocial concerns in addition to more obvious physical and cognitive concerns.
 The biggest quality of life concerns expressed by patients and care partners included behavioral changes, grief over loss of identity, changes in relationships, depression, and anxiety.
-A strong theme identified in the analysis was that, "Quality of life is defined by the individual, may evolve over time, and is important for everyone—not just those with a terminal diagnosis or nearing the end of life.”
+A strong theme identified in the analysis was that, "Quality of life is defined by the individual, may evolve over time, and is important for everyone—not just those with a terminal diagnosis or nearing the end of life."

 A paper published in the Journal of Palliative Medicine analyzed the transcript of a #BTSM chat in January 2018 to better understand brain tumor stakeholder perspectives on advance care planning; one of the key themes that emerged from the analysis was related to concerns about discussing advance care planning too early or too late in a brain tumor diagnosis.